Updated: Aug 16, 2022

 Consistency is an important element in raising your puppy successfully.
-When your pup is added to your family, he will try different behaviors in an attempt to understand how his new world works and how to receive praise and rewards.
+When you bring your pup home, he will try different behaviors in an attempt to understand how his new world works and how to receive praise and rewards.
 The more consistent the family is, the quicker he’ll figure it all out.
 To develop trust, respect, and cooperation, we strongly recommend using nonviolent management and training techniques.
 Avoid harsh verbal correction and physical punishment.

 Your German Shepherd will grow quickly and soon you will have a 65-100 lb beast on your hands whom you have trained into thinking that might makes right and who does not trust you.
 Abuse of any kind ruins relationships and you will want to have a strong and reliable friend by your side instead of a resentful animal that looks at you with distrust.

-Prevention is better than the cure so, it is preferable that you help your pup stay our of trouble, stop unwanted behavior before it happens while reinforcing and rewarding desirable behaviors.
-Raising a puppy is a demanding job for the first year of life and a sustained effort that should be carried out until your dog will reach two years of age.
+Prevention is better than the cure so, it is preferable that you help your pup stay out of trouble, stop unwanted behavior before it happens and reinforce and reward desirable behaviors.
+Raising a puppy is a demanding job for the first year of life and it will be a sustained effort that should be carried out until your dog will reach two years of age.

 For more info watch: